 Websites: Craig’s List, Common Sense Media, Khan Academy, TED

 TV & radio series: Stranger Things, SNL, Morning Edition

 Albums and CDs: Abbey Road by The Beatles, American Idiot by Green Day

 Ships and aircraft: Enterprise, Spruce Goose

-Foreign words: The Italian word ciao is used when greeting people.
+Foreign words: The Italian word ciao is used when greeting people or saying goodbye.